Skip to content

 Rotterdam - Kunsthal Rotterdam

-The Chabot Museum also hosts artworks of the Dutch painter Henk Chabot in a white villa built in 1938.
-You can visit another museum called the Netherlands Photo Museum, which includes a collection of historical images.
+The Chabot Museum, built in 1938 in a white villa, also houses the artworks of the Dutch painter Henk Chabot.
+You can visit the Netherlands Photo Museum, which includes a collection of historical images.

-The cosy peaceful atmosphere of this monument does great justice to Chabot’s sculptures and paintings and to artworks by his contemporaries.
+This monument’s cosy, peaceful atmosphere does excellent justice to Chabot’s sculptures, paintings, and artworks by his contemporaries.

 Hotels in Rotterdam